DavidT3/XGA/paper/paper.md

 [comment]: <> (displayed.\label{fig:ann_spec}]&#40;figures/ann_spec.png&#41;{width=90%})

 Many more features are built into XGA, enabled by the source based structure, as well as the product generation and XSPEC interface.
-These features are largely motivated by a desire to measure hydrostatic galaxy cluster masses; this includes the measurement of 3D gas density profiles, 3D temperature profiles, gas mass, and total mass profiles.
+One of these features is the ability to measure hydrostatic galaxy cluster masses; this includes the measurement of 3D gas density profiles, 3D temperature profiles, gas mass, and total mass profiles.
 New methods for the measurement of central cluster coordinates and PSF correction of XMM images were also created to enable this, as well as Python classes for various data products (with many useful built in methods).
 This includes a radial